 Cars, trucks, buses, and other vehicles will be able to “talk” to each other with in-vehicle or aftermarket devices that continuously share important safety and mobility information with each other.
 Connected vehicles can also use wireless communication to “talk” to traffic signals, work zones, toll booths, school zones, and other types of infrastructure.
 The vehicle information communicated is anonymous, so vehicles cannot be tracked and the system is secure against tampering.

 These communications will have a range of effects, which we will discuss next.

-Examples of connected vehicle at work in the IoT
+Examples of Connected Vehicles at Work in the IoT

 With vehicles becoming more sophisticated and more connected, cars today are connecting to more sophisticated, high-bandwidth networks, in order to enable a range of capabilities.
-For example, high-speed vehicle-to-vehicle and vehicle-to-infrastructure communications can trigger these results, many of which are possible today:
+For example, automotive IoT enables high-speed vehicle-to-vehicle and vehicle-to-infrastructure communications to trigger the following results, many of which are possible today:

 - Adaptive cruise control

 - Automatic route planning based on real-time conditions